boschresearch/blech-doc/website/content/en/blog/articles/module-system/index.md

 end
 ```

+The modules provided by a library cannot be whitebox-tested, because a packaged library usually does not contain module implementation files.

 ## Packaging modules into a library

-> A particular library is a [...] collection of modules of its own hierarchy, but can in turn be seen as a lower-level module collection of a higher-level program, library, or system.
+> A particular library is a [...] collection of modules of its own hierarchy, but can in turn be seen as a lower-level module collection [...] to be used by a higher-level program, library, or system.

 In Blech we call a library a *Blech box* or a *box* for short.
 A box is a collection of modules and programs.